 Based on Graph 1.6, in China as the first epicenter of the spread of COVID-19, hotel occupancy rates in China slumped to minus 72 percent YoY.
 Then, Italy, which was once the second epicenter of post-China, also showed much more growth slumped to minus 93 percent YoY.
 Most recently in the United States, its hotel occupancy rate also slumped to minus 27 percent YoY although not as severe as China and Italy.
 Aside from the countries that have been and are the epicenter of the spread of COVID-19, in fact, the negative growth of hotel occupancy rates also occurs in almost all countries in the world without exception.
-The impact of the slump in hotel occupancy rates also has an impact that is not easy, especially for the revenues of the hospitality sector.
+The impact of the slump in 25 tel occupancy rates also has an impact that is not easy, especially for the revenues of the hospitality sector.
 According to a survey conducted in Germany in March 2020, 45 percent of hotel and hospitality businesses have declared revenue losses of between 10,000 and 50,000 Euros (Statista, 2020).
 Meanwhile, in America, according to data from AHLA (2020), it is estimated that hospitality business revenue will decrease by 50 percent in 2020, or a loss of US\$124 trillion from US\$270 trillion in total revenue (AHLA, 2020).
 Later, India also reported losses due to the lack of tourists coming to the hospitality sector in India of US\$1.3 trillion to US\$1.55 trillion (Hospotalityworld.com, 2020).
-From the case in Indonesia, the slump in the tourism sector also makes the performance of the hospitality industry, especially in cities that rely on the demand for freefall tourism.
-In general, BPS has noted that there has been a decrease in the occupancy rate of star hotels in the aggregate in major cities in Indonesia (Figure 4).
+From the case in Indonesia, the slump in the tourism sector also makes the performance of the hospitality industry, especially in the occupancy rate of star hotels in the signegate in major cities in Indonesia (Figure 4).